Things to do in London

 Visit Borough Market for a Gourmet Treat

-These days the British capital is going through a culinary revolution, and nowhere epitomises this shift more clearly than Borough Market.
-Located just south of the River Thames, the market sells fresh produce, wines, beers, cheeses, olive oil and cakes, along with a dizzying variety of street food.
-From the vegetarian Indian creations of Gujarat Rasoi to the French menu at Le Marché du Quartier, Borough Market is the place to head between sights.
+The British capital is constantly knee-deep in culinary revolution, and this shift is most apparent in Borough Market.
+Located just south of the River Thames, the market sells fresh produce, wines, beers, cheeses, and cakes, along with a dizzying variety of street food.
+From the vegetarian Indian creations of Gujarat Rasoi to the French menu at Le Marché du Quartier, Borough Market will astound the mind and the tummy from start to finish.

 Explore the British Museums

 London is packed with museums, including the Victoria and Albert Design Museum, the Natural History Museum and the Imperial War Museum.
 Some standout showcases include the British Museum, which packs a treasure chest of art and historical objects from every continent and stages a superb program of events.
 Whether you are fascinated by the Pharoahs or obsessed with Japanese art, you can easily lose yourself in its maze of galleries.
 The Tate Modern also deserves mention for an impressive display - built on the site of a power station on the South Bank, it's a hub for painting, sculpture and performance art and hosts thousands of works by masters like Braque, Picasso and Klee.